Did you know that October is National Women in Business Month? In celebration of women entrepreneurs everywhere, we’ve created two awesome resources:

-Not every client will negotiate, but you’ll always have those that will.
+Not every client will negotiate, but you’ll always have those who will.
 And you don’t want to start lowering your prices when they’re already low.
 That’s where that slightly-uncomfortable number comes in handy.
 If someone’s prepared to pay that rate outright, bonus.
 Otherwise, you have a little wiggle room for negotiating without cutting your prices lower than you can afford to.

 Also, if sales and promotions are part of your marketing strategy, it’s easy to discount your new higher prices than to slash what’s probably already too low.

 - Be confident.

 If you waver when you quote a price, your potential clients will smell blood in the water.
 Practice in the mirror if it helps.
 But you should look your client in the eye if you’re face-to-face, and boldly announce the price.
 You’ve got this.
 Be brazen and ask for what you deserve.
 You just might get it.

 When you try to be the lowest price in town, you make a lot of work for yourself, but not much profit.
 In all honesty, do you really want the kind of client who bargain-basement-shops for your kind of services?
 Probably not.